 Being a bad kisser!

-A tiny 3% of American singles consider being a bad kisser a deal-breaker, making it a far more minor offence than any of the deal-breakers above!
+A tiny 3% of American singles consider being a bad kisser a deal-breaker, making it a far more minor offense than any of the deal-breakers above!

 Although singles might have strong opinions about who should pay for a date, tipping is not among them!
 Americans are usually pretty adamant about tipping (and there are plenty of studies suggesting that people would dump their date for not doing it) but surprisingly our survey revealed that a tiny 5% of respondents consider it a deal breaker making it one of the lowest on the list!